BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Chittering Hordes** `ACTIVE`

-This model can support other models who also have the Chittering Hordes rule, as if they had a [spear][Spear].
-Supporting models cannot use a [two-handed weapon][Two-handed Weapon] in the same Combat.
+This model may Support as if it had a [spear][Spear], with the exception that they can only Support another model with this special rule.
+A model Supporting whilst using this special rule cannot also use a [two-handed weapon][Two-handed Weapon] in the same Combat.

 - **Mercenary Ambush** `ACTIVE`

+Warbands led by a Goblin Mercenary Captain that contain only Goblin Mercenaries do not have to be deployed at the start of the game.
+Instead, they may be kept in reserve if their controlling player wishes.

+If they are kept in reserve, then from turn 2 onwards at the end of each of their controlling player's Activation Phases, the Goblin Mercenary Captain must take an Intelligence Test.
+If the test is passed, then their controlling player may decide whether or not they arrive.
+If the test is failed, then the opposing player may decide whether or not they arrive.

+When the Goblin Mercenaries arrive, their controlling player places the Warband fully within or in base contact with an eligible terrain piece on the board.
+For a terrain piece to be eligible it needs to be large enough for the entire Warband to hide in or behind, such as a wood, building, rocky outcrop, etc. It is important to discuss with your opponent before the game begins exactly what counts as an eligible terrain piece.

-Warbands lead by a Goblin Mercenary Captain that contain solely Goblin Mercenaries do not have to deploy at the start of the game, as they may be kept in reserve.
-If you choose to do so, then from turn 2 onwards, the Captain must take an Intelligence test at the end of each of the controlling player's Activation phases.
-If passed, the player decides whether the warband arrives.
-If failed, the opposing player decides.
-If they arrive, they should be fully placed within a terrain piece that the entire warband can hide within or behind.
-They cannot be placed in enemy Control Zones, cannot Move that turn, but may otherwise act normally.
-If the Mercenaries cannot be placed as described above, then they may arrive from any board edge via the rules for Reinforcements.
+Models placed on the board in this manner cannot be placed in the Control Zones of enemy models, and cannot Move during that turn but may otherwise act normally.
+If the entire Warband cannot be placed as described above, then the Warband may Move onto the board from any table edge via the rules for Reinforcements.

 </div>